Honing in on a topological zero-bias conductance peak: Results for the first setup

-From Fig.~2(b), we see that normalized charge conductance at zero energy first increases and attains its maximum value around $Z=0.86$ and then decreases with $Z$.
-Differential charge conductance vanishes in the tunneling regime ($Z>>1$).
-If we replace the $s$-wave superconductor with a topological $p$-wave superconductor?
-We plot normalized charge conductance as a function of $\omega$ for N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction in Fig.~2(d).
-We find that a ZBCP appears, which is quantized at $2e^2/h$.
-This ZBCP does not depend on the system parameters.
-Fig.~2(e) shows that zero-energy conductance is constant at $2e^2/h$ and does not change with interface transparency $Z$.
-This zero energy conductance peak is topological.
-In Fig.~2(f), we also plot bound state energies vs. $Z$ and see that in the case of N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction energy bound states merge at zero energy for all values of interface transparency $Z$.
-In case of topological superconductor junction $E^{\pm}$ is zero regardless of different parameters like $\mathcal{S}$, $f$, $J$, $k_{F}a$ etc.
+In {Figs.~2(a), (b), (c) and (d)}, we calculate average charge conductance, summed over all $m'$ values for spin flipper's spin $\mathcal{S}$, the reason being the normal metal is unpolarized and both spin up as well as spin down electrons/holes may be incident on the spin flipper. {From Fig.~2(c),} we see that normalized charge conductance at zero energy first increases and attains its maximum value around {$Z=0.77$} and then decreases with $Z$.
+Differential charge conductance vanishes in the tunnelling regime ($Z>>1$). {What happens if we replace the $s$-wave superconductor with a topological $p$-wave superconductor?} We plot normalized charge conductance as a function of $\omega$ for N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction in {Fig.~2(b).} We find that a ZBCP appears, which is quantized at {$4e^2/h$}. {In the case of topological superconductor junction, there is a perfect Andreev reflection at zero energy.
+Thus, $A_{11}+A_{12}=A_{21}+A_{22}=1$ and $B_{11}+B_{12}=B_{21}+B_{22}=0$ in Eq.~\eqref{cond} at zero energy.
+Therefore, at zero energy, $G_{c}=4e^2/h$ for topological superconductor junction.
+Hence, for a topological superconductor junction, zero energy conductance peak is quantized at $4e^2/h$.} This ZBCP does not depend on the system parameters. {Fig.~2(d)} shows that zero-energy conductance is constant at {$4e^2/h$} and does not change with interface transparency $Z$.
+This zero energy conductance peak is topological. {However, for trivial superconductor junction, there is no perfect Andreev reflection at zero energy, and zero energy conductance peak is almost quantized at $2e^2/h$ for some particular values of system parameters as shown in Fig.~2(a).} In {Fig.~2(f),} we also plot bound state energies vs $Z$ and see that in the case of N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction energy bound states merge at zero energy for all values of interface transparency $Z$.
+In the case of topological superconductor junction, $E^{\pm}$ is zero regardless of different parameters like $\mathcal{S}$, $f$, $J$, $k_{F}a$ etc. {Energy} bound states for spin up electron incident with $\mathcal{S}=1/2$, $m'=-1/2$ {are} same as energy bound states for a spin down electron incident with $\mathcal{S}=1/2$, $m'=1/2$.
+For $\mathcal{S}=1/2$, $m'=1/2$ ($m'=-1/2$), there are no energy bound states below the gap for a spin up (down) electron incident in case of trivial superconductor junction.